Delgan/loguru/README.rst

 The code::

-    # Caution, diagnose=True is the default and may leak sensitive data in prod
+    # Caution, "diagnose=True" is the default and may leak sensitive data in prod
     logger.add("out.log", backtrace=True, diagnose=True)

     def func(a, b):